SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Secrets can be set and updated through Secret Manager and the Connector service will use the latest Secret configured.

-> Important: The Google IAM Service Account to be used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.
+> Important: The Google IAM Service Account used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.

 ### PubSub+ Event Broker REST API for inbound messaging